cvmiller/lxd_add_macvlan_host/README.md

 #### Removing a MACVLAN interface on the LXD Host

 Removing a MACVLAN to the host is also easy.
-Initially, I put in the remove option for ease of testing, but there may be a need for removing the MACVLAN interface on the *HOST*.
+Initially, I put in the remove option for ease of testing, but there may be a need for removing the MACVLAN interface on the *LXD HOST*.

 ```
 $ ./lxd_add_macvlan_host.sh -r